Expat Tax In Austria – Ultimate Tips You Need To Know

 Austria Foreign Bank Account Reporting – The FBAR (FinCen Form 114)

-Another important tax deadline that frequently applies to U.S. ex-pat tax in Austria is in regards to the disclosure of foreign assets on the FBAR (Foreign Bank Account Report – Form 114).
+Another important tax deadline that frequently applies to U.S. expat tax in Austria is regarding the disclosure of foreign assets on the FBAR (Foreign Bank Account Report – Form 114).

 The FBAR filing deadline is April 15th (or the preceding business day if April 15th falls on a weekend).
 Unfortunately, requesting an extension on your individual return does not extend the FBAR due date.
 There is no extension available for the FBAR deadline.
-Any reports filed after this date are a delinquent FBAR.
-However, in recent years, an automatic extension till October 15th is applicable.
+Any reports filed after this date are delinquent FBARs.
+However, in recent years, an automatic extension until October 15th has been applied.

 The FBAR must be filed with the Treasury Department (it is not filed with your federal income tax return) whenever you meet the FBAR filing requirements, which in a nutshell is whenever a U.S. person has a financial interest in, or signature authority over a foreign financial account, including a bank account, brokerage account, mutual fund, trust or other type of foreign financial account (including an insurance policy with a cash value such as a whole life insurance policy) maintained with a financial institution, with an aggregate value of over $10,000 at any time during the calendar year based on the highest value of each foreign account during the tax year.